ddev/ddev/docs/content/users/topics/hosting.md

     ```

 10. Run [`ddev start`](../usage/commands.md#start) and visit your site.
 With some CMSes, you may also need to clear your cache.
+11. Consider temporarily uncommenting the Let's Encrypt staging configuration by uncommenting the `caServer` line in the `~/.ddev/traefik/static_config.yaml` file.
+Let's Encrypt is very quick to rate-limit your requests for a certificate while you're getting things set up and you'll get errors like this:

+`unable to generate a certificate for the domains [some.example.com]: acme: error: 429 :: POST :: https://acme-v02.api.letsencrypt.org/acme/new-order :: urn:ietf:params:acme:error:rateLimited :: Error creating new order :: too many failed authorizations recently: see https://letsencrypt.org/docs/failed-validation-limit/`

-You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed or the DNS name is not yet resolving.
-(Use `docker logs -f ddev-router` to see Let’s Encrypt activity.)
+You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed for some reason or the DNS name is not yet resolving.
+(Use `docker logs ddev-router` to see Let’s Encrypt activity.)

 ## Additional Server Setup